lauraantao/lauraantao.github.io/_pages/cv.md

 Education
 ======
-* PhD in Biology and Ecology of Global Change, University of St Andrews, 2017
+* 2017    PhD in Biology and Ecology of Global Change, University of St Andrews
-* MSc in Marine Ecology, University of Lisbon, 2008
+* 2008    MSc in Marine Ecology, University of Lisbon
-* BSc in Environmental Marine Biology, University of Lisbon, 2007
+* 2007    BSc in Environmental Marine Biology, University of Lisbon

 Work experience
 ======
 * 2021-       Postdoctoral Research Fellow
-  * Research Centre for Ecological Change, University of Helsinki
+  Research Centre for Ecological Change, University of Helsinki

 * 2018 – 2021	Postdoctoral Researcher
   * Research Centre for Ecological Change, University of Helsinki